Divorce and Separation

 Prior to the final hearing or trial, the court may award spousal and child support, custody, visitation, use of the family home and family use property, and attorneys' fees on an interim basis.

-Maxwell & Barke LLC
+Maxwell Barke & Zuckerman LLC

 51 Monroe Place, Suite 806, Rockville, Maryland 20850